The Learning Approach to Games: Stated Mean-Field Games

 Given the cost, we now need to estimate the optimal controls by the learning parameter

-There is no randomness in the value, and hence if the representative player is able to solve for the optimal control, $\hat\pi$ becomes deterministic, or in general, takes values on the set of optimal controls.
-Moreover, induced distribution is simply $\U^{t,\mu;x}(d\a) := \hat\pi(t,\mu,x)$ and
+There is no randomness in the value, and assuming that the value is sufficiently representative, we don't further impose randomness in the policy.
+Thus, given that representative player is able to solve for the optimal control, $\hat\pi$ becomes deterministic, taking values on the set of optimal controls.
+Moreover, behavior is simply $\U(\hat\pi) = ((t,\mu;x) \mapsto \hat\pi(t,\mu;x))$.
+Due to the time-consistency, optimal policy determined at an initial condition stays optimal, but we will rely only on $\hat\pi$ to generate observations rather than the behavior.

+Let us briefly recap the mean-field framework.
+We assume that the representative player starts with an initial guess of the population distribution over states and controls, determines the corresponding optimal control, and, relying on the assumption that everyone else is exactly the same, generates further observations using the chosen learning algorithm.
+Equivalently, one can say that there are infinitely many such players actually playing the game and observing the distribution of players, however, our framing is more consistent with applications.
+For example, let us consider a portfolio liquidation problem that someone faces in a financial market.
+Instead of solving an optimization problem without acknowledging that there are other players also facing a similar problem, as a first order approach without actually having information about other players, the player can model there is a distribution of others facing exactly the same problem.